catonetworks/terraform-cato-vsocket-aws-vpc/README.md

-# CATO VSOCKET AWS Terraform module
+# CATO VSOCKET AWS VPC Terraform module

 Terraform module which creates a VPC, required subnets, elastic network interfaces, security groups, route tables, an AWS Socket Site in the Cato Management Application (CMA), and deploys a virtual socket ec2 instance in AWS.